Liver Enzymes Explained: ALT, GGT, and AST — What Your Bloodwork Actually Means

 Any enzyme >10x normalAcute liver injuryPrompt medical evaluation

-Exercise: Vigorous physical activity — particularly resistance training, endurance exercise, or contact sports — can elevate ALT (mildly) and AST (significantly) due to muscle enzyme release.
-If you worked out the day before your blood draw, AST elevation is likely muscle-related.
+Exercise: Vigorous activity — resistance training, endurance work, contact sports — can mildly raise ALT and more substantially raise AST through muscle enzyme release.
+If you trained hard the day before your draw, AST elevation may be muscle-related.

-Timing relative to drinking: GGT is sensitive to recent alcohol consumption.
-If you had drinks the week before your blood draw, your GGT may be temporarily elevated even if your baseline is normal.
+Timing relative to drinking: GGT is sensitive to recent alcohol.
+Drinks in the week before a blood draw can temporarily nudge GGT up even if your baseline is normal.

-Medications: Statins, metformin, certain antibiotics (amoxicillin-clavulanate), NSAIDS, and many others can elevate liver enzymes.
-If you’re on any medications, this should be assessed before concluding liver disease is the cause.
+Medications: Statins, metformin, certain antibiotics (e.g., amoxicillin-clavulanate), NSAIDs, and many others can raise liver enzymes.
+Any current medications should be reviewed before concluding liver disease is the cause.

-Body mass: Elevated BMI correlates with higher baseline liver enzymes even in the absence of MASLD — simply having more adipose tissue increases baseline metabolic liver stress.
+Body mass: A higher BMI is associated with higher baseline liver enzymes, partly because more adipose tissue increases baseline metabolic load on the liver.

 When to See a Doctor (Don’t Wait on These)